Supervising and Placing Children with Special Health Care Needs

 Overview

-This policy guide provides instructions on how to place children with special health care needs, including instructions on how to transport children with special health care needs.
+This policy guide provides instructions on supervising children with special health care needs, including instructions on placements and how to transport children with special health care needs.

 Table of Contents